Towards the identification of the medium.

 Why and how

-A recent trip to Italy took me to my old, favorite bookstore in Bologna, laFeltrinelli.
+A recent trip to Italy took me to my old favorite bookstore in Bologna, laFeltrinelli.
 I noticed a small book, “L’immagine Infedele _ La Falsa Rivoluzione della Fotografia Digitale” by Claudio Marra (roughly “the Unfaithful Image _ The Fake Revolution of Digital Photography”) which I immediately bought.
-A quote in this book from the French essayist Jean Clair struck me as a revelation and finally everything in the puzzle I’ve been trying to put together in the past year found its place.
-I will later come back on this.
+In his book, Marra quotes the French essayist Jean Clair.
+That quote alone it’s been the Eureka moment for me.
+The puzzle was finally complete.

-What really caught my attention at this early part of the book, is the way Arago presented the new invention.
-The speech is worth to be read as it’s a masterpiece of praise and excitement (and rightly so), but what matters most to me are the reasons Arago used to persuade the deputies:
+What really caught my attention at this early part of the book is the way Arago presented the new invention.
+The speech is worth reading as it’s a masterpiece of praise and excitement (and rightly so), but what matters most to me are the reasons Arago used to persuade the deputies:

 To copy the millions of hieroglyphics which cover even the exterior of the great monuments of Thebes, Memphis, Karnak, and others would require decades of time and legions of draughtsmen.
 By daguerreotype one person would suffice to accomplish this immense work successfully.
 Equip the Egyptian Institute with two or three of Daguerre’s apparatus, and before long on several of the large tablets of the celebrated work, which had its inception in the expedition to Egypt, innumerable hieroglyphics as they are in reality will replace those which now are invented or designed by approximation.
 These designs will excel the works of the most accomplished painters, in fidelity of detail and true reproduction of the local atmosphere.